 1980s: Announcer Jay Stewart (who also modeled on occasion) once wore fruit and what appeared to be whipped cream on an immense hat.
 Jim, walking over, dipped his finger into the cream and took a lick...but discovered that it was actually shaving cream.

 1980s: On one episode, Jim was getting ready to introduce the contestants when the lights went out on the set.
-Without missing a beat, he said something to the effect of "And now we'll introduce (lights go out) the man who will pay for our electric bill, then we'll get the hell out of here." note (Normally, Jim introduced the returning champion at the start of the program and Summer Bartholomew introduced the two challengers.)
+Without missing a beat, he said "And now we'll introduce (lights go out) the guy who will pay the bill for the lights, and then we'll get the fuck out of here." note (Normally, Jim introduced the returning champion at the start of the program and Summer Bartholomew introduced the two challengers.)

 1984: This exchange...

 Jim: In the children's nursery rhyme, "The Farmer in the Dell", what stands alone?
 (Bill buzzes in) Bill.
 Bill: His wife. (buzzer) Jim: Only if the cheese was very, very old.

 February 6, 1985 (nighttime): From John Goss's Lot win, one of the challengers jumps in early on this question...